reduxjs/reselect/README.md

 }
 ```

-If we now pass `mapStateToPropsFactory` to `connect`, each instance of `VisibleTodosList` will get its own `mapStateToProps` function with its own private copy of `getVisibleTodosSelector`.
+If we pass `mapStateToPropsFactory` to `connect`, each instance of `VisibleTodosList` will get its own `mapStateToProps` function with its own private copy of `getVisibleTodosSelector`.
 Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in.

 #### `containers/VisibleTodoList.js`